-The Committee will regard the names and personal details of candidates as confidential.

-The Committee will require a short statement of the qualifications and broader profile of each candidate, adequate for it to make an informed judgement.
+The committee will regard the names and personal details of candidates as confidential.
+The committee will only consider candidacies that will be accompanied by a short statement by the nominating organisation regarding the qualifications and broader profile of each candidate, adequate for it to make an informed judgement.
 This would be expected to include: